Kashmir International Half Marathon: Participants

 More than 15,000 people took part in the Marathon; most of the foreign participants were from Kenya.
 Former Chief Minister of Jammu and Kashmir Omar Abdullah also participated in the Marathon.

 Incidents

 Disruption was caused when the Kashmiri youth raised "Pro-Freedom" and Pro-Pakistan slogans and clashed with the Indian police during the marathon.
-Incidents like eve-teasing, molestation and stone pelting were also witnessed.
+Incidents like eve-teasing, and stone pelting were also witnessed.
 Some masked youth raised Pakistani flags at the Kashmir university campus.
-For eve-teasing and molestation incidents, 12 people were arrested by Indian police.
+For eve-teasing and stone pelting incidents, 12 people were arrested by Indian police.